The Champ (1931 film): Reception

 The Champ was a big hit upon its release.
-According to MGM records, the film earned $917,000 domestically and $683,000 foreign.
-The film itself also received overwhelmingly positive reviews; as of now, it holds a 96% freshness rating on Rotten Tomatoes.
+According to MGM records, the film earned $917,000 domestically and $683,000 globally.
+The film itself also received overwhelmingly positive reviews; as of now, it currently holds a 96% freshness rating on Rotten Tomatoes.
 Irene Thirer of the New York Daily News described the film as “so profuse and so enjoyable as the film combines the amazing talents of Jackie Cooper with the superb histrionics of Wallace Beery”.